dirtyjtag/DirtyJTAG/README.md

  * bluepill : Default build setting
  * stlinkv2 : Chinese ST-Link clone with specific pinout

-Once the build is completed, your freshly compiled firmware will be available in `src/dirtyjtag.bin`.
+Once the build is completed, your freshly compiled firmware will be available in `src/` as a binary file.

+### Docker build

+If you have [Docker](https://www.docker.com/) installed on your computer, you can run the `./build.sh` script that will automatically build DirtyJTAG and copy the firmware files out of the container.

 ## Inspiration